 - Hot water unit may be undersized for gas needs.
-If you are running out of hot water, we can send one of our Jim’s specialist to advice about a larger model or continuous flow which best suits the amount of bathrooms and number of people in the household.
+If you are running out of hot water, we can send one of our Jim’s specialist to advise about a larger model or continuous flow which best suits the amount of bathrooms and number of people in the household.

-Why is There Water Leaking from my Ceiling?
+Why is Water Leaking from my Ceiling?

 There are a number of reasons as to why water may be leaking from a ceiling from a roofing problem such as broken tiles right through to a burst pipe, or a leaking hot water tank located in the ceiling.
-Turn off the water meter at front of property and if the hot water meter is located outside, there should be an isolation tap that can be turned off.
+Turn off the water meter at the front of the property and if the hot water meter is located outside, there should be an isolation tap that can be turned off.
 Call a qualified plumber such as Jim’s Plumbing as soon as possible to prevent further damage or injury as an issue such as this can result in the ceiling caving into the property.